hayatbiralem/superpeer-task/README.md

 # Superpeer Task

-This project tries to solve the task on [the link](https://kodilan.com/ilanlar/superpeer-ui-developer).
+This project tries to solve the task on https://kodilan.com/ilanlar/superpeer-ui-developer

 ## Demo